-This is our introduction to Electronically Assisted Astronomy (EAA) for beginners.
+This is our introduction to Electronically Assisted Astronomy (EAA), covering:

 - What EAA is